ClementTariel/parcourspe-app/README.md

 # parcourspe-app

+## Development currently on hold

+I'm no longer actively contributing to the project.

 ## A simple website to (try to) predict ParcourSup ranking evolution

 This project provides a website in which you can enter your daily ParcourSup rankings.